LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

     Console.WriteLine(b.Length); // prints 4

-Just as we saw that using a variable for an index was useful with strings, array elements are almost always referred to with an index variable in practice.
+Just as we saw that using a variable for an index was useful with strings, in practice array elements are almost always referred to with an index variable.
 A very common pattern is to deal with each element in sequence, and the syntax is the same as for a string.
 Print all elements of array ``b``::

     for (int i= 0; i < b.Length, i++) {